amqp-node/amqplib/doc/channel_api.md

 queue unconditionally.

-The server reply contains a single field, `messageCount`, with the number of messages deleted along with the queue.
+The server reply contains a single field, `messageCount`, with the number of messages deleted or dead-lettered along with the queue.

 ### `Channel#purgeQueue(queue)`